rmupap/rmupap.github.io/curriculum/index.md

 The first two SCPEs are designed to facilitate the clinical problem-solving emphasis of the program's experiential-based curriculum, empowering students with strong clinical perspectives for the remainder of their didactic studies and thus preparing them to grasp concepts of greater complexity.
 As a result, faculty are able to design and implement more complex learning experiences for the final two didactic semesters.
 Students are better prepared for and achieve greater depth of understanding resulting in better preparation to more fully engage in their final eight rotations thereafter.
 Family Medicine and Primary Care (Behavioral and Mental Health Care emphasis) are chosen specifically to emphasize a relationship-centered, holistic approach to patient care.

 - **Family Medicine Rotation:** This core clinical practice rotation provides an opportunity to learn, understand, and gain supervised experience in practicing the principles of Family Medicine.
 The focus of this rotation is holistic, outpatient-based, relationship-centered care of patients of all ages.
 Emphases include management of commonly encountered primary care conditions, evidence-based preventive practices, and patient education.
-- **Primary Care (Behavioral and Mental Health Care emphasis):** This core clinical practice rotation provides an opportunity to learn, understand, and gain supervised experience in practicing the principles of behavioral and mental health care.
+- **Primary Care Rotation (Behavioral and Mental Health Care emphasis):** This core clinical practice rotation provides an opportunity to learn, understand, and gain supervised experience in practicing the principles of behavioral and mental health care.
 Areas of focus include diagnosis and treatment of mental health disorders (pharmacotherapeutic and psychotherapeutic), health promotion and wellness, and appreciating the dynamic birectional influences between the psychosocial and all aspects of health and disease.

 {{ page.backtotable }}